 Regulatory Capital Economic Capital Purpose Regulatory view of the capital required to be held to protect against risks associated with business activities.
 Management's view of the capital required to be held to support the specific risk characteristics of the business and its portfolio.
-Calculation Driven by RWA which is calculated under regulatory requirements.
+Calculation Expressed as a % of RWA, as calculated under regulatory requirements.
 Internal risk-based models.
 Risk types Credit risk, market risk, operational risk and interest rate risk in the banking book.
-As per regulatory capital requirements, plus other material risks, including business/strategic risk.
+As per regulatory capital requirements, plus other material risks, including business/strategic risk, equity risk and foreign exchange risk in the banking book.